bwigfield/lovetruth/_posts/2017-12-03-50-signs-the-police-are-watching.md

 ## 14. YouTube asks you to verify your age.

-YouTube would NEVER ask you how old you are, so if you get a prompt asking you to confirm your age before you can watch a video, read the fine print:  They’re asking you to confess to a crime.
+[YouTube](http://www.youtube.com) would NEVER ask you how old you are, so if you get a prompt asking you to confirm your age before you can watch a video, read the fine print:  They’re asking you to confess to a crime.

 ## 15. Rabbits loiter in your yard.

 A little known fact is that rabbits have been trained by the police to conduct surveillance operation.
 If you start to see suspicious rabbits hanging around your yard, inspect them for hidden cameras.

 ## 16. Jeff Sessions appears on the news.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8ZM3jvlvgVw" frameborder="0" allowfullscreen></iframe>

 If our nation’s Attorney General and known perjurer Jeff Sessions appears on the news, he might be trying to send you a message:  You’re next.